esl/MongooseIM/README.md

     be generated in `$REPO/test/ct_report/cover.html`.

-esl-ejabberd documentation notice
+MongooseIM documentation notice
 ---------------------------------
-esl-ejabberd, being a fork of ejabberd, is currently in a phase of rapid development.
+MongooseIM, being a fork of ejabberd, is currently in a phase of rapid development.
 Because of that the documentation found in the `doc/` subdirectory of the source tree, while mostly relevant, may be inaccurate.